-Manhattan, Kan. – The 2014 Taiwan Agricultural Youth Exchange Program is currently accepting applications from high school seniors or college freshmen who are passionate about agriculture and are interested in representing Kansas in a week-long exchange program in December 2014.
-Each year the National Taichung Agricultural Senior High School in central Taiwan hosts students from the Midwest for this program.
-Selected students will tour agricultural facilities and businesses in Taiwan, and will learn about Taiwanese agriculture.
-It is anticipated this program will take place in early to mid-December, but travel dates are still being determined.
+MANHATTAN, Kan. — The 2018 Taiwan Agricultural Youth Exchange Program is currently accepting applications from high school seniors or college freshmen who are passionate about agriculture and are interested in representing Kansas in a week-long exchange program October 28 through November 4, 2018.